Azure-Samples/azure-maps-cesium/README.md

                         tileHeight: 512,
                         queryParameters: {
                             //Add your Azure Maps key to the map SDK.
 Get an Azure Maps key at https://azure.com/maps.
 NOTE: The primary key should be used as the key.
-                            'subscription-key': '<Your Azure Maps Key>'
+                            'subscription-key': '<Your Azure Maps Key>',

                             /*
                                 Tileset ID specifies which data layers to render in the tiles.
 Can be: